 Cleaning Polyurethane Foam On Concrete

-As a field representative for a manufacturer of pressurized surface cleaning equipment, I often encounter challenging cleanup situations on concrete and brick surfaces.
+As a field representative for a manufacturer of pressurised surface cleaning equipment, I often encounter challenging clean-up situations on concrete and brick surfaces.
 One of the more stubborn materials is polyurethane foam, which has gained wide acceptance as an insulation and concrete-repair solution.
 The high-density foam expands to fill voids and lift sunken concrete, but when spilled onto unintended areas, it can be particularly challenging to remove.
-Its chemical properties make it difficult to scrape, sand, or remove with chemicals, and its brownish color does not generally blend well with concrete surfaces.
+Its chemical properties make it difficult to scrape, sand, or remove with chemicals and its brownish colour does not generally blend well with concrete surfaces.

-Using Graco’s EcoQuip 2 Vapor Abrasive® blasting equipment, I’ve found a highly effective solution to handling polyurethane foam spills.
-Vapor Abrasive blasting systems combine water and abrasive media in a pot under pressure, then inject the mixture into an airstream, providing a precisely controlled system to treat stains resistant to other measures.
-Because the water is pressurized instead of air, as with wet or dry blasting systems, the operator can set the blast pressure to approximately 40 psi and remove stains without damaging the concrete substrate.
-Vapor Abrasive blasting also uses little water, hence the name vapor, which avoids slurry messes that accompany wet blasting operations.
+Using Graco’s EcoQuip 2 Vapour Abrasive® blasting equipment, I’ve found a highly effective solution to handling polyurethane foam spills.
+Vapour Abrasive blasting systems combine water and abrasive media in a pot under pressure, then inject the mixture into an air stream, providing a precisely controlled system to treat stains resistant to other measures.
+Because the water is pressurised instead of air, as with wet or dry blasting systems, the operator can set the blast pressure to approximately 2.75 bar (40 psi) and remove stains without damaging the concrete substrate.
+Vapour Abrasive blasting also uses little water, hence the name vapour, which avoids slurry messes that accompany wet blasting operations.

-On a recent demonstration project in Panama City, Florida, polyurethane foam had leaked onto a concrete pad over a 4-by-20-foot area at SprayPolyParts, a distributor of spray foam equipment and products.
+On a recent demonstration project in Panama City, Florida, polyurethane foam had leaked onto a concrete pad over a 1.22 metre by 6.1 metre (4-by-20-foot) area at SprayPolyParts, a distributor of spray foam equipment and products.
 Removal by other methods had proven ineffective.
-Using a Graco EcoQuip 2 EQp, we removed the stains in less than an hour with vapor blasting.
+Using a Graco EcoQuip 2 EQp, we removed the stains in less than an hour with vapour blasting.

 Before abrasive blasting